| | |

-How to fill the gap above kitchen cabinets in 6 easy steps
+How to fill the gap above kitchen cabinets (aka a soffit) in 6 easy steps

-Ok, so this one’s probably a bit niche, but for those who are bothered by the annoying and awkward space between the kitchen cabinet tops and the ceiling… you’re gonna love this tutorial!
+Ok, so ‘how to build a soffit above kitchen cabinets’ or in other words, how to fill the gap, is probably a bit niche, but for those who are bothered by the annoying and awkward space between the kitchen cabinet tops and the ceiling… you’re gonna love this tutorial!

 I recently wrote about ways to decorate the space above your kitchen cabinets so if you landed here by accident and actually don’t mind the space above your kitchen cabinets but would like some tips and ideas on ways to style it to look fab and add additional storage and organisation for your kitchen then perhaps pop over and read that instead.